-No, eligible ABS cannot be on review or watch for downgrade.
+No, eligible ABS cannot be on review or watch for downgrade, except as specifically described above.

 Are AAA credit ratings achieved using a third-party guarantee applicable for TALF eligibility?

 No, an eligible ABS must obtain the necessary highest investment grade ratings without the benefit of a third-party guarantee.